MED0001176356 This website contains imagery which is only suitable for audiences 18+.

 Teardrop Breast Implant

-Teardrop breast implants provide a more natural breast appearance, making the bottom of the breasts fuller rather than the top.
-Breast volume and fullness is not lost; instead, it is concentrated around the bottom portion of the breast.
-This is an excellent option for women who prefer a very natural look.
+Teardrop breast implants can make the bottom of the breasts fuller rather than the top.
+Breast volume and fullness are not lost; instead, it is concentrated around the bottom portion of the breast.

-This all may seem overwhelming, but Dr Broadhurst will indicate what choices are best for you based on your body anatomy.
-There is no wrong choice, as it is all about your individual needs and preferences, and all options have their pros and cons.
-It is about deciding which options suit you the best, comparing the positives and negatives for the most optimal result.
+This process may seem overwhelming, but Dr Broadhurst will guide you in selecting options based on your body anatomy.
+There is no wrong choice; it depends on your individual needs and preferences, as each option has its pros and cons.
+The goal is to determine which choices suit you.

 Consultation